vmray/crowdstrike-falcon/README.md

 ## Configuration

-### CrowdStrike Cloud Configurations
+### CrowdStrike Falcon Insight XDR

-- Create Custom Access Level with the permissions below with web interface for API at Create API section. (`Support and Resources > API client and keys`)
+- Create a Custom Access Level with the permissions below with a web interface for API at Create API section. (`Support and Resources > API client and keys`)

 |       Scope       |    Read   |       Write       	 |
 |:---------------------|:--------------------:|:-----------------------:|